ariel-salgado/kit-snippets/README.md

 | kitServerErrorTS  | Scaffolds a TypeScript SvelteKit HandleServerError function         |
 | kitParamMatcherTS | Scaffolds a TypeScript SvelteKit ParamMatcher function              |

-## Why some snippets don't have a JS version?
+## Why some snippets doesn't have a JS version?

 Some snippets like `kitLoadTS` and `kitActionsTS` doesn't have a JS version because they are supported by [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) and if you don't have that extension installed, you should.